Lines/Rays or Other Chart Drawings Move After Drawing Them

 The information given in this section also applies when copying Chart Drawings from one chart to another chart that has a different timeframe per bar or has a different starting Date-Time in the chart, by using the Chart >> Chart Settings >> Advanced Settings 2 >> Copy Chart Drawings from Chart Numbers feature.

 - In most cases there is not an exact match of the starting Date-Time of the bars that the Chart Drawing anchor points use, between the different timeframes of the bars you are changing between.
 You can use an alternative matching method as explained in the How Chart Drawings Are Mapped Between Bars with Different Starting Date-Times section on this page, as a possible solution.
+So this is going to cause the Chart Drawings to be misaligned relative to the chart bars when copied to another chart.

 - Another possible solution is to consistently use your Chart Drawings on either Historical or Intraday charts only.
 For example, set the Chart Data Type in Chart >> Chart Settings to Intraday Chart Only, so that no matter what time frame per bar that you use, only the more detailed Intraday data will be used.